-- Contains policies and land uses that support economic growth and integrated natural resource protection and management - Plans for land capacity for all purposes by considering future economic growth beyond the typical near-term urbanization focus. - Incorporates policies and considerations that allow for urbanization but also preserve the rural-agricultural way of life that residents value significantly.
+- Contains goals, policies and implementation measures that support economic growth and integrated natural resource protection and management - Plans for land capacity for all purposes by considering future economic growth beyond the typical near-term urbanization focus. - Incorporates policies and considerations that allow for urbanization but also preserve the rural-agricultural way of life that residents value significantly.